 The majority of these plants are epiphytic and live suspended from a tree or cliff with minimal soil.
-A few are terrestrial but they also thrive on low nutrient media.
+A few are terrestrial but they also thrive on low-nutrient media.
 The forms of Epidendrums vary widely.
 Some produce pseudo bulbs while others have cane-like stems.

-The color and shape of the flower petals depends upon the cultivar, but most of the group has a characteristic three-lobed lip at the bottom of the flower that closes in on the center.
+The color and shape of the flower petals depend upon the cultivar, but most of the group has a characteristic three-lobed lip at the bottom of the flower that closes in on the center.

 Growing Epidendrum Orchids

 Epidendrum orchids are persistent and often bloom several times over the season.
-The plants are used to low nutrient sites and can live on just bark or grow in pots with orchid medium.
+The plants are used to low nutrient sites and can live on just bark or grow in pots with the orchid medium.
 The plants are amazingly adapted to a variety of conditions.

-Warm interior conditions are the plant’s preferred state, but they will tolerate temperatures down to 50 F. (10 C.).
+Warm interior conditions are the plant’s preferred state, but they will tolerate temperatures down to 50 degrees F. (10 C.).
 A few collectors do not care much about Epidendrum orchids, feeling the flower is not spectacular in comparison to other species.
 They are tough little plants, however, and the scent from the blooms perfumes the home or greenhouse.

 Propagation is through tissue culture and is difficult to do at home.
 Conditions must be perfect and sterile in order to achieve a replica of the parent plant.
 Most novices who try growing Epidendrum orchids themselves get a hybrid mix instead of a true copy.
 Fortunately, the Epidendrum orchid plants are readily available.

 Epidendrum orchid care is minimal.
 They are tough plants used to inhospitable conditions.
 Epidendrums cannot survive freezing conditions but do well in almost any temperature above 50 degrees F. (10 C.).